This post is also available in: Ελληνικά (Greek)

 Do you love French cheese too?
 I sure do and this stall was one of my first stops!
 Run by the Le Blais brothers, who came to London from Normandy, France.
 This is the place to get favourites like camembert de Normandie and brie de Meaux, but also rare gems like Sainte Maure de Touraine.
 Everything is carefully selected from French artisan producers. – www.instagram.com/unenormandealondres/

-I have one word for you: raclette!
-The cheese here is made of only unpasteurised, full-fat milk.
-It makes simply the best raclette.
-Highlights include the potatoes with melted cheese and pickled onions, and the toasted sandwiches with Montgomery cheddar, onion, leeks and garlic. – kappacasein.com
+Calling all raclette lovers!
+Kappacasein’s raclette and toasted cheese sandwiches are legendary.
+Here they make raclette only from unpasteurised, full-fat milk.
+Which makes for simply the best raclette.
+Other highlights of this stall include the potatoes with melted cheese and pickled onions, and the toasted sandwiches with Montgomery cheddar, onion, leeks and garlic. – kappacasein.com

 Neal’s Yard Dairy